nickmflorin/enumerated-literals/README.md

 ##### `getAttribute` (_method_)

-Returns the value of an attribute, `N`, associated with a specific value on the `EnumeratedLiterals` instance.
+Returns the value of an attribute, `N`, on the model associated with a specific value on the `EnumeratedLiterals` instance.

 ```ts
 <V extends LiteralsValue<L>, N extends LiteralsModelAttributeName<L>>(value: V, attribute: N): LiteralsAttributeValue<L, V, N>